• Skip to primary navigation

 Instructions

-• In a large mixing bowl, sift dry ingredients together.
+• In a large mixing bowl, sift or whisk the dry ingredients together.

 • Make a well in the center of the dry ingredients.
 Set aside.

-• In a medium sized bowl, whisk the eggs with the lemon zest.
-Set aside for a minute.
+• In a medium-sized bowl, whisk the eggs with the vanilla extract and lemon zest.
+Set aside.

-• Add the almonds (still warm) in the well of the dry ingredients.
+• Add the almonds (warm but not hot) in the well of the dry ingredients.

 • With a large mixing spoon, quickly fold the ingredients together.

-• Finally, add the beaten eggs and mix (work quickly as the mixture will get stiff as the honey cools off).
+• Finally, add the egg mixture and mix (work quickly as the mixture will get stiff as the honey cools off).

 • Shape mixture into 2 logs (refer to explanation in text of article).